UniMath/agda-unimath/src/commutative-algebra/intersections-ideals-commutative-rings.lagda.md

-# Intersections of ideals in commutative rings
+# Intersections of ideals of commutative rings

 ```agda
 module commutative-algebra.intersections-ideals-commutative-rings where